Assessment of Benthic Macroinvertebrate Apsive Samplers for Southeastern Coastal Plain Non-Wadeable Streams

 Society for Freshwater Science Annual Meeting (SFS)

-Laymon, Kelsey A., J. Checo Colón-Gaud, Damon L. Mullis, Oscar P. Flite III.
+Laymon, Kelsey A., Jose Checo Colón-Gaud, Damon L. Mullis, Oscar P. Flite III.

 "Assessment of Benthic Macroinvertebrate Apsive Samplers for Southeastern Coastal Plain Non-Wadeable Streams."